lmburns/pass-vera/README.md

 #### JSON

 To use multiple `vera` containers, there is an option to create a configuration file.
-If the command `pass vera --gen-comp` is passed, a JSON configuration template file will be created at `$XDG_CONFIG_HOME/pass-vera/vera.json`.
+If the command `pass vera --gen-conf` is passed, a JSON configuration template file will be created at `$XDG_CONFIG_HOME/pass-vera/vera.json`.
 To use this configuration file `-c` or `--conf` must be passed as a parameter when using all three commands (`vera`, `open`, `close`).

 #### YAML